MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/performance-tips.md

 Solution: Update the frames selectively.

-When it's time to animate static visualizations, it’s tempting to lump all the draw code into one update function and repeatedly call it with new data for each iteration of the animation loop.
+When you're animating static visualizations, it’s tempting to lump all the draw code into one update function and repeatedly call it with new data for each iteration of the animation loop.

 Instead consider using a visual constructor method to draw everything static.
 Then the update function only needs to draw visualization elements that change.